johncrimmins/comm/replit.md

 ## Authentication Architecture

-**Current Implementation**: Firebase Authentication
+**Current Implementation**: Local form-based authentication UI
-- Email/password authentication via Firebase Auth SDK
-- Sign in and sign up modes with real user creation
+- Sign in and sign up modes
+- Email/password validation
-- Display name collection for new users (stored in Firebase user profile)
+- Display name collection for new users
-- Auth state persistence across app restarts
-- Auto-redirect logic based on authentication status

-**Firebase Configuration**:
-- Config file: `config/firebase.ts`
-- Environment variables for Firebase credentials (see `.env.example`)
-- Firebase SDK: `firebase` package (v11+)

-**Auth Hooks**:
-- `useAuthForm`: Manages sign in/sign up form state and Firebase auth methods
-- `useAuth`: Global auth state with onAuthStateChanged listener and auto-navigation
-- Logout functionality integrated in conversation list screen

-**Auth Flow**:
-1. User enters credentials on auth screen
-2. Firebase handles authentication and creates/verifies user
-3. Auth state listener updates app state
-4. User automatically redirected to conversations or auth screen based on state
+- No backend integration currently implemented (forms are UI-only)

+**Future Integration Points**:
+- Backend API calls can be added to handle actual authentication
+- Token storage would need to be implemented
+- Session management hooks could be added

 ## Cross-Platform Strategy